Bachatero/getting_and_cleaning_data/CodeBook.md

    * 30 persons - volunteers numbered from 1 to 30

 The variables listed at the bottom represent average values of measurements of acceleration and velocity for each combination of Activity and Subject.
+All of them are real numbers.

 They include 33 variables containing mean values  and 33 variables containg standard deviation values of which **the average was calculated for every unique combination of Activity and Subject**.
 This makes up a total of 6 * 30 combinations, i.e. 180 rows in the final_set.txt.
 File features_info.txt clarifies these variables further.